 8 Drive the Blue Ridge ParkwayNorth Carolina mountains

-Take a mini road trip on your vacation and cruise the Blue Ridge Parkway, stopping for a picnic lunch at places such as Craggy Gardens, where the rhododendrons and mountain laurel will be in bloom in June, turning this mountaintop spot into a flower-filled wonder.
-Or you can hike on Grandfather Mountain and visit the wildlife center where you’ll find deer, bear, otters and even mountain lions; walk across the Mile High Swinging Bridge to a bird’s eye view of the valley below.
-Since the Blue Ridge Parkway runs from Cherokee and Great Smoky Mountains National Park all the way through North Carolina’s High Country and beyond, you’ll find plenty of stops that are fun for the whole family.
-Hike to Linville Falls, stop at the emerald mines in Little Switzerland or even climb to the highest peak in the East, Mount Mitchell, just a few minutes off the parkway.
+Take a mini road trip on your vacation and cruise the Blue Ridge Parkway, stopping for a picnic at places such as Craggy Gardens, where the rhododendrons and mountain laurel will be in bloom in June.
+Or hike on Grandfather Mountain and visit the wildlife center where you’ll find deer, bear, otters and mountain lions; then walk across the Mile High Swinging Bridge to a bird’s eye view of the valley below.
+Since the Blue Ridge Parkway runs from Cherokee and Great Smoky Mountains National Park up through North Carolina’s High Country and beyond, you’ll find plenty of stops that are fun for the whole family.
+Hike to Linville Falls, stop at the emerald mines in Little Switzerland or climb to the highest peak in the East, Mount Mitchell, just a few minutes off the parkway.

 9 Minor League Baseball

 9 Minor League Baseball10 locations statewide

 Everyone loves a day in the ballpark, and in North Carolina, there are Minor League Baseball teams galore.
 When the schedules align, you can put together a baseball-filled road trip, or you can drop in for a game or two as a little something extra on your summer trip.
 The Durham Bulls (Triple-A affiliate of the Tampa Bay Rays) play in a downtown stadium surrounded by restaurants and shops, and they even have an in-stadium brewery, but the highlight is watching the giant bull billboard in the outfield light up and blow smoke when someone hits a home run.
-Or see the Fayetteville Woodpeckers (Class A advanced affiliate of the Houston Astros) play in a new stadium that opened in spring 2019.
-In Charlotte’s Uptown, the Triple-A Chicago White Sox affiliate Charlotte Knights play in the most-visited ballpark in Minor League Baseball; the Friday Night Fireworks over the ballpark are a highlight of the week.
+Or see the Fayetteville Woodpeckers (Low A affiliate of the Houston Astros) play in a new stadium that opened in spring 2019.
+In Charlotte’s Uptown, the Triple-A Chicago White Sox affiliate Charlotte Knights play in the most-visited ballpark in Minor League Baseball.